 Worldwide adoption of adblockers exploded in 2014, and has been as high as 47% of internet users.
 An Adobe study estimated adblocking results in revenue losses of over $40 billion per year.
 No ad-funded website has been immune, and the losses continue to grow.
-In the wake of this impact, adblock analytics were established to provide publishers the detailed information they need to make informed decisions about revenue objectives.
+In the wake of this impact, publisher adblock analytics were developed to provide the detailed information pubs need to make informed decisions about revenue objectives.

 What is Adblock Analytics?

 Adblock analytics refers to a set of metrics that track the impact of visitors using technology to block ads.
 A good adblock analytics dashboard can show web publishers the number of ad impressions blocked over time, revenues lost vs recovered, adblock users by device type, and more.